Shabanayasmin-spec/Excel-Module-Project/README.md

 - Classified the pre diabetes and above diabetes count
 - Calculated the highest BMI
 - Identified the expenses occured across all the tier's

+3. Visualized the results with different visuals available on excel.